thosgood/this-weeks-finds/markdown/201-250/week235.md

 Feynman diagrams: emergence of spin foams.
 Available as [hep-th/0611042](http://arxiv.org/abs/hep-th/0611042).

-It\'s the sequel of this paper for 3d spacetime:
+It's the sequel of this paper for 3d spacetime:

 15\) Aristide Baratin and Laurent Freidel, Hidden quantum gravity in 3d Feynman diagrams.
 Available as